SDGforskning/sdg-strings/SDG01_query_action_WoS.md

       (
-        ("decreas*" OR "minimi*" OR "reduc*" OR "limit$" OR "limited" OR "limiting" OR "alleviat*" OR "address*" OR "tackl*" OR "combat*" OR "fight*" OR "prevent*" OR "avoid*" OR "stop*" OR "end" OR "ends" OR "ended" OR "ending" OR "eliminat*" OR "eradicat*" OR "improv*" OR "manag*"
+        ("decreas*" OR "minimi*" OR "reduc*" OR "limit$" OR "limited" OR "limiting" OR "alleviat*" OR "address*" OR "tackl*" OR "combat*" OR "fight*" OR "prevent*" OR "avoid*" OR "stop*" OR "end" OR "ends" OR "ended" OR "ending" OR "eliminat*" OR "eradicat*" OR "dismantl*"
+        OR "improv*" OR "manag*"
         )
         NEAR/5 ("barrier$" OR "obstacle$")
       )
     )
     NEAR/5
-          ("social protection$" OR "social benefits" OR "social security" OR "social service$" OR "basic income" OR "cash benefit$" OR "income security" OR "guaranteed income$" OR "living allowance" OR "unemployment benefit$" OR "unemployment compensation" OR "unemployment insurance" OR "unemployment allowance" OR "disability benefit$" OR "disability allowance" OR "disability pension$" OR "health care benefit$" OR "sickness benefit$" OR "sick benefit" OR "sick pay" OR "paid sick leave" OR "sickness allowance"
+          ("social protection$" OR "social security" OR "social benefits" OR "social insurance" OR "basic income" OR "cash benefit$" OR "income security" OR "guaranteed income$" OR "living allowance" OR "housing assistance"
+          OR "unemployment benefit$" OR "unemployment compensation" OR "unemployment insurance" OR "unemployment allowance" OR "labour market program*" OR "labor market program*" OR "public works program*"
+          OR "disability benefit$" OR "disability allowance" OR "disability pension$" OR "disability tax credit$" OR "disability insurance"
+          OR "health care benefit$" OR "sickness benefit$" OR "sick benefit" OR "sick pay" OR "paid sick leave" OR "paid medical leave" OR "sickness allowance"
-          OR "paid maternity leave" OR "paid maternal leave" OR "maternity pay" OR "maternity allowance" OR "parental benefit$" OR "paid parental leave"
+          OR "paid matern* leave" OR "maternity pay" OR "maternity insurance" OR "maternity benefit$" OR "maternity allowance" OR "parental benefit$" OR "paid parental leave" OR "paid family leave" OR "family leave tax credit$" OR "parental leave tax credit$"
-          OR "child benefit$"
-          OR "pension$ insurance" OR "pension plan$" OR "pension benefit$" OR "public pension$" OR "state pension$" )
+          OR "child benefit$" OR "child tax credit$" OR "child allowance" OR "pension$ insurance" OR "pension plan$" OR "pension benefit$" OR "public pension$" OR "state pension$" OR "social care service$" OR "social service$" )
   )
   AND